loglux/krd-update/README.md

 # AV bases update for Kaspersky Resque Disk 18
-This script update Kaspersky Rescue Disk databases for PXE boot.
+This script updates Kaspersky Rescue Disk Antivirus databases.

 ## Usage
 Edit the variable 'KRD=', putting the path to the directory where your unpacked KRD stored.